davidben/C2SP/tlog-mirror.md

 ### Witness Checkpoint

+The mirror implements a [witness][]'s `add-checkpoint` endpoint to update its witness checkpoint and schedule an update:

+    POST <submission prefix>/add-checkpoint

-The mirror implements a [witness][]'s `add-checkpoint` endpoint to update its witness checkpoint and schedule an update, but it does not need to generate and respond with any cosignatures.
-That is, the mirror MAY handle the request by internally updating state and responding with an empty response body.
+The request is handled identically to that of a witness, updating the witness checkpoint (but not the mirror checkpoint), with the exception that it does not need to generate and respond with any cosignatures.
+The mirror MAY handle the request by internally updating the witness checkpoint and responding with an empty response body.

 The mirror MAY maintain respond with witness cosignatures if it wishes to additionally provide a public witness service using its witness state.
 If so,